ACADEMIC PHILOSOPHER | PUBLIC SPEAKER | PRIZE-WINNING AUTHOR

 After graduating, I held a Junior Research Fellowship at Pembroke College (2021-2024) and a College Lectureship in Philosophy at Oriel College (2022-2024).

-In 2022, I published my first book exploring the issues that occupied me during my graduate days: God, Salvation, and the Problem of Spacetime (Cambridge University Press).
+In 2022, I published my first book: God, Salvation, and the Problem of Spacetime (Cambridge University Press).

-COMING EARLY 2026 - Decoding the Cosmos: God, Physics, and the Search for Deeper Explanation (Cascade).
-This book is an accessible exploration of Christian theology and modern physics.
+COMING NOV 2025 - Decoding the Cosmos: God, Physics, and the Search for Deeper Explanation (Cascade).
+This is an accessible exploration of Christian theology and modern physics.

-I am currently writing my fourth book (under contract with Reaktion) which examines the Everett interpretation of Quantum Mechanics and its implications for human beings, society, and God.
+I am currently writing my fourth book (under contract with Reaktion) which explores the Everett interpretation of Quantum Mechanics and theism.

 The Christian understanding of salvation is highly vulnerable to questions about the nature of time, questions that are becoming increasingly urgent in physics and philosophy.
 Strangely, this area has had very little attention in theology, until now.
 In what is surely a major advance in the dialogue between science and religion, Qureshi-Hurst tackles the problems head on.
 This book opens up a whole new area of thought, and will surely be a central work of reference for years to come.